 When accessing a service, you have the right to any supports and accommodations you may need in order to:

-- Connect with an organization using the telephone or an alternative to the telephone.
+- Connect with an organization using the telephone or alternatives to a telephone, such as email or text.

-- Read and understand an organization’s written materials.
+- Read and/or understand the organization’s written materials.

-- Use an organization’s website and social media.
+- Access an organization’s website and social media.

 - Complete an organization’s forms, take notes and sign documents.

-In critical communication situations, you have a right to expect:
+In critical situations, you have a right to expect an organization to:

-- Procedures, policies and communication supports to ensure you can give informed consent in healthcare and legal situations.
+- Have specific communication access procedures, policies, safeguards and communication supports to ensure you have effective communication to give and receive information, and provide informed consent and / or make decisions in critical contexts such as healthcare and legal situations.

-- A communication intermediary to assist you communicating in police, legal and justice situations.
+- Find and hire a qualified Communication Intermediary to assist you communicating in police, legal and justice situations.